noradno/portfolio/README.md

 -   agreement_title.xlsx

+When?
+As for now, we do this procedure every weekday before 9 am, to keep P-dash updated daily.

 ## Step 0: Backup existing files

-Take a backup of the existing data files in case the update procedure fails.
+Take a copy of the existing data files in case the update procedure fails.

 1. Go to folder: Norad-Avd-Kunnskap - General\\06.
 Porteføljestyring\\P-Dash\\prod\\data\\

-2. There you find multiple csv files.
-Copy these files and save by replacing the existing files in folder Norad-Avd-Kunnskap - General\\06.
+2. Copy all files and save by replacing the existing files in folder Norad-Avd-Kunnskap - General\\06.
 Porteføljestyring\\P-Dash\\backup\\data\\

 ## Step 1: Download raw data reports from PTA